top of page

 Teaching this material encourages students to make connections between the act of close reading and understanding oneself, that “reading” culture is also a way of interpreting the layers of rhetoric categorizing the people, spaces, and places around us.

-Being a teacher is an incredibly rewarding job.
-It has also required a great deal of nimble thinking as society has changed rapidly over the last eight or so years that I have been working as an instructor.
+Being a teacher was an incredibly rewarding job.
+It also required a great deal of nimble thinking as society changed rapidly over the eight or so years that I served as an instructor.
 Despite these changes, several tenets hold true to me: that education should be accessible to all, that communication skills are paramount in this shifting landscape, and that students benefit from having educators who are rooted in culturally responsive practices.